/ /

 July to September is the ideal time to visit Washington State for the most consistently nice hiking weather, but it is also peak tourist season – expect accommodations and flights to be the most expensive if you’re coming from out of town.
 During the peak summer months of July and August, most if not all trails will be snow-free.

-If you want to avoid premium prices and crowds, September and October are super nice, but there will definitely be a higher chance of gray and drizzly days.
-We were in Washington State in August and September on our last trip, and the weather was fantastic, with clear sunny days interspersed with the occasional dreary drizzly day.
+If you want to avoid premium prices and crowds, September and October are generally fairly nice, but there will definitely be a higher chance of gray and drizzly days.
+Plus, the larches in the Cascades light up the hills with their brilliant golden shine during the middle of October, which is quite a sight.

 Spring, fall, and winter are rainy and gray, but as long as you pack a rain jacket and waterproof boots, you will be fine.
 The rain in Washington is mostly a light mist rather than heavy rain, which is annoying, but shouldn’t stop you from getting out and hiking if you’re set on it.

-The biggest problem with hiking outside of the summer season is the strong likelihood of snow on the trails.
+The biggest problem with hiking outside of the summer season (and early fall) is the strong likelihood of snow on the trails.

 For the most part, trails at higher elevations – this includes Mount Rainier, the North Cascades, Snoqualmie, and Mount Baker – are covered in snow from November to June, sometimes later.

-Even when we were hiking in Mount Rainier National Park last year, there was still snow on the famous Skyline Trail during the last week of July!
+Even when we were hiking in Mount Rainier National Park a few years back, there was still snow on the famous Skyline Trail during the last week of July!
 And not just a dusting – a LOT of snow.

 Leave a Reply